Situated near the town of Twizel, Mount Cook Village lies within the heart of Aoraki Mt Cook National Park.

 (Yes, that’s right – you guessed it – Mount Cook.)

-From fun walks and experiences to simply staring at the breathtaking lake, mountain and glacier views, there are several Mount Cook activities you can do during your time in the National Park.
-And the best thing about them is that there all pretty close together, so you can cover them off within 24 hours!
+From hiking to gawking at the breathtaking views, there are several Mount Cook activities you can do during your time in the National Park.
+And the best thing about them is that there all pretty close together, so you can tick them off your list within 24 hours!

 Mount Cook activities 101: you can’t head to Aoraki Mt Cook National Park without taking THAT photo on the road to Mount Cook Village.